inzilico/phase-01/README.md

 ## Scripts

-* `phase-01.py` is a wrapper script to phase the genotypes given as vcf.gz file by programs listed in Tools.
+* `phase-01.py` is a wrapper script to phase the genotypes given as vcf.gz file by SHAPEIT4 and Eagle2.

 ```bash
 # Phase with SHAPEIT